vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 ## Create a new Box user

-In order for our external application to call the `SubmitNotification`, it needs to authenticate itself with the Peakboard Box.
+In order for our external application to call the `SubmitNotification`, it needs to authenticate itself to the Peakboard Box.
 You should not use your Box's administrator account for this purpose, because it is much more powerful than what you need.

 Instead, we go to our Peakboard Box settings and we [create a new user with a new role](https://help.peakboard.com/administration/en-user-administration.html) that only lets them call functions.
 Calling a function a part of the *Read Data* and *Write Data* permissions.